These guides are written by experienced family historians, members of the society

 What transcriptions and indexes are available?
 And how readily can you use them?

 Volunteers are working hard to build a database of baptisms for pre-1974 Berkshire.
-While this work is at a less mature stage than the society's Marriages and Burials datasets, in March 2016 the society published the Second Edition of Berkshire Baptisms as a CD.
+While this work is at a less mature stage than the society's Marriages and Burials datasets, in March 2016 the society published the Second Edition of Berkshire Baptisms as a CD and, more recently, the Third Edition.
 Transcribing continues.

 In 2014, the society published Berkshire Marriages, Third Edition on CD.

-Much (but certainly only part) of this most recent dataset is also accessible via the society's Berkshire Name Search service and on computers at the society's Research Centre in Reading.
+Much (but certainly only part) of this most recent dataset is also accessible on computers at the society's Research Centre in Reading.
 Some of these transcriptions (but again not all of them) are also included in the Parish Records Collection of Findmypast

 Parish Register transcriptions